Investment Policy Statement

 Approve the hiring, setting of investment guidelines and termination of investment managers, taking into account the requirements of NYPMIFA in consultation with the IC Chair.

 Monitor investment manager/investment vehicle performance and compliance with investment guidelines.
-As part of this monitoring process, it is expected that the Investment Office will visit the investment managers at least once a year.
+As part of this monitoring process, it is expected that the Investment Office will hold meetings with the investment managers at least once a year.

 Strategic and Tactical Asset Allocation

-The Endowment’s “strategic asset mix” (SAM) is based on the periodic asset allocation studies performed by the Investment Office and is attached to this Statement as Exhibit I. Given the primary objective of maintaining the Endowment’s real purchasing power, it expected the policy portfolio will have relatively high exposure to equity, and asset classes with equity-like characteristics, and lower exposure to fixed income asset classes.
+The endowment’s “strategic asset mix” (SAM) is based on the periodic asset allocation studies performed by the Investment Office.
+Given the primary objective of maintaining the endowment’s real purchasing power, it is expected the policy portfolio will have relatively high exposure to equity, and asset classes with equity-like characteristics, and lower exposure to fixed income asset classes.
 However, it is expected that SAM will be highly diversified across asset classes in order to reduce volatility.
 SAM will be reviewed for appropriateness at least annually by the Investment Committee to ensure it is appropriate in light of the College’s risk tolerance and spending needs.

 SAM is intended to be long term in nature as it is difficult to add value through short term tactical changes in the policy mix due to associated transaction costs and the need to be correct twice, in both selling and buying.